bitcointranscripts/bitcointranscripts/bitcoinplusplus/mempool-edition/btc-mempool-edition-datum-deep-dive.md

 We call it the Coinbaser.
 I don't remember who coined that word, but when you get a list of miners to pay in Eloipool, it was called the Coinbaser.
 So I kind of adopted that as well.
-So I have a block that I think is worth, for Bitcoin, who do I pay?
+So I have a block that I think is worth, four Bitcoin, who do I pay?
 And that's that.
 And then the miner, the next thing it needs to do is submit a proof of work.
 So the pool side can respond to the Coinbase request with this is the list of miners.